-Embedding world-class medical research in the heart of the community, THRIVE is a visionary healthcare project which meets urgent local and global healthcare needs by embracing the potential of personalised medicine.
+Embedding world-class medical research in the heart of the community, the Personalised Medicine Centre (formerly THRIVE) is a visionary healthcare project which meets urgent local and global healthcare needs by embracing the potential of personalised medicine.

 Personalised medicine is about finding the right treatment, for the right person, at the right time.
 At Ulster University our researchers study precision medicine to diagnose a range of diseases.
 They study genomes (DNA) of people to understand diagnosis and treatment of long-term illnesses such as cardiovascular disease and diabetes.